thorin/redmine_ldap_sync/README.md

   redmine will be created.
 + **Create new users** - If enabled, users that don't already exist on redmine will be created when running the rake task.
 + **Synchronize on login** - Enables/Disables users synchronization on login.
-The possible values are
+The possible values are:
   - **User fields and groups**: Both the fields and groups will be synchronized on login.
 If a user is disabled on LDAP or removed from the *users must be member of* group, the user will be locked and the access denied.
   - **User fields**: Only the fields will be synchronized on login.
 If a user is disabled on LDAP, the user will be locked and the access denied.
 Changes on groups will not lock the user.
   - **Disabled**: No synchronization is done on login.